timelinize/website/src/docs/markdown/data-sources/media.md

 Live photos (i.e. motion pictures, small videos associated with a photograph) are supported from:

 - Google Photos ("MVIMG" and "MP" JPEGs)
-- Apple (.HEIC + .MP4)
+- Apple (.HEIC + .MOV/.MP4)
 - Samsung (JPEG)

-If the live photo is a sidecar file (Apple's .HEIC + MP4), it will be imported as a separate item with a relation linking it to the main photo.
-If the live photo is embedded, it remains embedded as a single item.
+If the live photo is a sidecar file (Apple's HEIC + MOV/MP4), it will be imported as a separate item with a relation linking it to the main photo, if it's in the same folder.
+If the live photo is embedded into the image file, the image is simply imported as a single item.
 In both cases, the motion photo can play in the UI the same way.

 Sidecar .xmp files are not yet supported, but it's planned.